 - In one Dork Tower strip, Matt's stoner brother thinks he is high after smoking Matt's basing floc.

-- Referenced in The Order of the Stick when Soul-Splice Vaarsuvius starts to behave in an evil manner, even though the soul splices can't actually affect his/her alignment.
+- Referenced in The Order of the Stick when Soul-Splice Vaarsuvius starts to behave in an evil manner, even though the soul splices can't actually affect their alignment.
 According to the fiends, "A good way to get a good person to do something horrible is to convince them they're not responsible for their actions."
 It's compared to someone drinking beer they didn't know was non-alcoholic and feeling drunk anyway because they expected to be.

 - Happens at least twice in Questionable Content.